-Attr # Attribute Name Description Content Presence Requirement 1 User-Name Username received in the Access-Request message or a substitute username provided by the AAA server.
+Attr# Attribute Name Description Content Presence Requirement 1 User-Name Username received in the Access-Request message or a substitute username provided by the AAA server.
 If the User-Name has been received in the Access-Accept message, this user-name shall be used in preference to the above String Optional 6 Service-Type Indicates the type of service for this user Framed Optional 7 Framed-Protocol Indicates the type of protocol for this user 7 (GPRS PDP Context) Optional 8 Framed-IP-Address IP address allocated for this user, if the AAA server is used to allocate IP address.
 IPv4 Conditional 9 Framed-IP-Netmask Netmask for the user IP address, if the AAA server is used to allocate IP netmask.
 IPv4 Conditional 12 Framed-IP-MTU MTU for the user towards this particular APN, MTU shall be less or equal to 1500 String Optional 25 Class Identifier to be used in all subsequent accounting messages.
-String Optional (NOTE 4) 27 Session-Timeout Indicates the timeout value (in seconds) for the user session 32 bit unsigned Integer Optional 28 Idle-Timeout Indicates the timeout value (in seconds) for idle user session 32 bit unsigned Integer Optional 26/311 MS- primary-DNS-server Contains the primary DNS server address for this APN lpv4 Optional 26/311 MS-Secondary-DNS- Server Contains the secondary DNS server address for this APN IPv4 Optional 26/311 MS-Primary-NBNS- Server Contains the primary NetBios name server address for this APN IPv4 Optional 26/311 MS-Secondary-NBNS- Server Contains the secondary NetBios server address for this APN IPv4 Optional
+String Optional (Note) 27 Session-Timeout Indicates the timeout value (in seconds) for the user session 32 bit unsigned Integer Optional 28 Idle-Timeout Indicates the timeout value (in seconds) for idle user session 32 bit unsigned Integer Optional 26/311 MS- primary-DNS-server Contains the primary DNS server address for this APN lpv4 Optional 26/311 MS-Secondary-DNS- Server Contains the secondary DNS server address for this APN IPv4 Optional 26/311 MS-Primary-NBNS- Server Contains the primary NetBios name server address for this APN IPv4 Optional 26/311 MS-Secondary-NBNS- Server Contains the secondary NetBios server address for this APN IPv4 Optional NOTE: The presence of this attrib ute is conditional upon this attribute being received in the Ac cess-Accept message.

-16.4.3 Accounting-Request START (sent from GGSN to AAA server)
+Accounting-Request START (sent from GGSN to AAA server) 16.4.3

-The table 3 describes the attributes of the Accounting-Request START message.
+Table 3 describes the attributes of the Accounting-Request START message.